Event Organiser RESOURCES (2025)

 Hands-on Activities

 The activities are designed for ages 5-12 yr, although they can be enjoyed by adults too.
 The activities are all cheap and easy to run.
 However you will need to do your own risk assessment and ensure adequate supervision is provided.
+They too are available from our Event Organisers Google Drive space.

-The activities are:
+The activities include:

 Pierce cardboard templates to form constellation patterns, using a Pringles tube as a viewer

 Fold and mark a strip of A4 paper to make a scale diagram of the solar system.
-(Updated 01/09)